Raymond Salvatore Harmon

 Raymond Salvatore Harmon (born April 7, 1974) is an American artist who works primarily as a painter.

 Biography

-Born in Jackson, Michigan in 1974, Raymond Salvatore Harmon has lived widely throughout the US (New York City; Savannah, Georgia; Ann Arbor, Michigan; Louisville, Kentucky; Eugene, Oregon, among many other locations).
+Born in Jackson, Michigan in 1974, Raymond Salvatore Harmon has lived outside of the US for 20 years.
 Harmon currently resides in London, UK.

-Harmon is a proponent of non-object oriented art.
-Utilizing architectural scale painting and new media/web based content in coordination with public performance, graffiti style ad bombing, and web-based social engineering.
+Harmon is a proponent of non object oriented art.
+Utilizing architectural scale painting and new media/web based content in coordination with public performance, street style ad bombing, and web based social engineering.

-Harmon paints dominantly on an architectural scale, encompassing multistory building facades, sidewalks and street surfaces which he has referred to as "site specific paint installations".
-Visually, his work is based in gestural abstracted forms utilizing intensely vibrant colors to alter the public perception of both the architecture and its contextual environment.
+Harmon paints dominantly on an architectural scale, encompassing multistory building facades, sidewalks and street surfaces which he has referred to as "site specific paint installations."
+Visually his work is based in gestural abstracted forms utilizing intensely vibrant colours to alter the public perception of both the architecture and its contextual environment.